alexv-quant/blockchain-developer-exercises-foundations/README.md

 Hello.
 This is the new readme.
 The previous readme has been obliterated by an accident involving encoding.
+Here is the old stuff fixed:Hello. falafel falafel falafel falafel readme. falafel falafel falafel falafel falafel falafel falafel falafel falafel falafel encoding.